Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 • Flushing chemically treated water

-In water-stressed regions, this practice is increasingly unsustainable, making industrial water conservation critical for modern foundries.
+In water-stressed regions, this practice is becoming increasingly unsustainable, making industrial water conservation an essential part of Decarbonizing Die Casting initiatives.

 Energy Inefficiency

-Poor water quality leads to scaling in cooling lines and dies.
-Even a 1 mm scale layer can increase energy consumption for heat extraction by 10–15%, forcing machines to work harder and longer.
+Poor water quality causes scaling inside cooling channels and dies.
+Even a 1 mm layer of scale can increase energy consumption for heat extraction by 10–15%, forcing machines, pumps, and Jet Cooler systems to work harder and longer.

 The Carbon Link

-Every litre of water pumped, treated, and wasted carries a Scope 2 carbon cost.
-Pumps, chillers, and supporting equipment consume more energy, directly increasing the carbon footprint of HPDC operations.
+Every litre of water pumped, treated, circulated, and eventually wasted carries a Scope 2 carbon cost.
+Pumps, chillers, cooling towers, and auxiliary equipment consume additional electricity, directly increasing the carbon footprint of HPDC operations.

 Pillar 1: Water Stewardship via Closed-Loop Water Systems